Mac-Barrett/SvelteKit-ReCaptcha/README.md

 ```

 2. Go to Google's captcha service and grab a SITE_KEY & a SECRET_KEY for use in the ReCaptcha widget.
 You can do so here: http://www.google.com/recaptcha/admin
+    - Note that these keys are associated with your domain name, so if you want to use this on multiple sites you must acquire more keys.
 3. Set these keys up as .env variables so you're not hosting them anywhere malicous users can see them.
 The site key is for your browser pages while the secret key is for your server or endpoint to validate the captcha token.
 4. Import the ReCaptcha component & insert it into your HTML body: